 - Mexico visa requirements for Indian passport holders

 - Mexico visa requirements for Indian citizens in the UK

 - Mexico visa requirements for Indian citizens with US visa

-Wikipedia has accurate and up to date visa information for most nationalities.
+Wikipedia has accurate and up-to-date visa information for most nationalities.
 For example, here is the Wikipedia page on visa requirements for Indian nationals.

-Do a quick search in such groups for visa requirements or ask any specific questions you have.
+Do a quick search in such Facebook groups for visa requirements or ask any specific questions you may have.